What time is the Styrian Grand Prix? Start time, qualifying, TV coverage and race guide - TheNewsTrace

 When is the Styrian Grand Prix?

-The Styrian Grand Prix takes place on Sunday 12th July 2020 and shall be the second race of the 2020 Formulation 1 season.
+The Styrian Grand Prix takes place on Sunday 12th July 2020 and shall be the second race of the 2020 Method 1 season.

-It will likely be the first of probably a number of back-to-back Grands Prix on the identical observe below totally different names this season, with an identical setup going forward at Silverstone later in the summer season.
+It is going to be the first of doubtless a number of back-to-back Grands Prix on the identical observe beneath totally different names this season, with an analogous setup going forward at Silverstone later in the summer time.

 What time does it begin?

-The race begins at 2:10pm (UK time) after drivers have interaction in inevitably heated qualifying classes over the course of the weekend
+The race begins at 2:10pm (UK time) after drivers interact in inevitably heated qualifying classes over the course of the weekend

 We’ve included the full schedule for the remainder of the weekend additional down the web page.